nathancahill/split/README.md

 }
 ```

-Then the `elementStyle` and `gutterStyle` can be used to set flex-basis:
+For more complicated flex layouts, the `elementStyle` and `gutterStyle` can be used to set flex-basis:

 ```js
 Split(['#flex-1', '#flex-2'], {